nicholascross/Injectable/README.md

 # Features

 - Support decentralised dependency resolution
-- Support multiple object lifetimes
+- Support varying object lifetimes
 - Support reference and value types
 - Support creation of type varients that are resolvable by key
-- Support interface based registration to allow for resolving of dependencies where the implementing class is not available
+- Support interface based registration to allow for resolving of dependencies where the implementing class is not available/desirable
 - Support for cyclic dependencies
 - Eliminates multiple parameters in initialisers with types numerous dependencies